arcones/terraformUpAndRunningLive/README.md

 ## Tests

 The [cluster](services/cluster) will output the load balancer URL when finishes its ```terraform apply``` command.
 This URL should return a 200 HTTP response code and the content of the index.html file created by one of the scripts contained in [this folder of modules repo](https://github.com/arcones/terraformUpAndRunningModules/tree/master/services/cluster/asg)

-## TODOs

-- It seems like the cluster returns the same website whether in prod or in dev.
-The data should be different in each environment, so investigate and fix it.